gavJackson/CV/README.md

 **Head of Frontend development**, Permanent, Remote, May 2015 - Oct 2018

-In 2015, I was offered a 5% stake in the company and the permanent position of Head of Frontend Development in order to make Digital Keystone a more realistic proposition to sell in alignment with the founder's exit strategy, which we achieved several years ahead of our target, selling Digital Keystone to Dunstan Thomas in a multi-million pound deal.
+In 2015, I was offered a 5% stake in the company and the permanent position of Head of Frontend Development and in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.

 **Lead Frontend developer**, Contract, Remote, Apr 2012 - May 2015

 In 2012 I was promoted to Lead Frontend developer at Digital Keystone where I designed and built the frontend of the multi award-winning frontend framework, known as Adaptive Portal (later renamed to Integro CX at Dunstan Thomas).
 We used my frontend framework to deliver enterprise level client projects, mainly in financial services.
 Adaptive Portal also won the Platforum 'Best in show' award.
+Creating a frontend framework as a product was a strategic move to create value for the company.

 **Flex developer**, Contract, Bath, Mar 2011 - Apr 2012

 I began my fintech journey in 2011 when I joined Digital Keystone as a contract Flex Developer to build and maintain wealth management applications for Novia Financial and Aegon, whilst working onsite in Bath.

-### Advertising

 **Flash developer, GDS International**, Contract, Bristol, Feb 2011 - Mar 2011

-This was a short term contract to build a Flex video player where I was brought in to save the project, I rewrote the code base and introduced a second by second profile of the video to work out, even after scrubbing, when to insert adverts into the stream, very similar to how YouTube works today.
+This was a short term contract to build a Flex video player where I was brought in to save the project.
+I did this by rewriting the code base and introduced a second by second profile of the video to work out, even after scrubbing, when to insert adverts into the stream, very similar to how YouTube works today.

 **Flex developer, Estee Lauder**, Contract, Remote, Jul 2010 - Dec 2010

 An ex-colleague was running a project that ran into problems and I was brought in to save the project where we built a Flex website for the Jo Malone brand of Estee Lauder.
-One of my favourite parts of the build was creating a fruit machine style gift box generator where Jo Malone products were seemingly picked at random to build a gift box at a certain value, I had a lot of fun with blurred spinning animations.
+One of my favourite parts of the project was creating a fruit machine style gift box generator where Jo Malone products were seemingly picked at random to build a gift box at a certain value, I had a lot of fun with blurred spinning animations and writing the algorithm to pick the products.

 **Technical lead, Oakwood DC**, Contract, Bristol